sahilbambarkar/OIBSIP/Level 2/Task 2- Tribute page/Readme.md

 # 🌸 Welcome to the Tribute Page 💐

-<p>Simple Tribute Page for COVID warriors written in HTML, CSS, and JavaScript.
+<p>Simple Tribute Page for COVID warriors written in HTML, CSS.
 Get hands-on practice and create a one-page landing website.</p>

 ### 🛠️ Used Technologies
 <ul>
   <li>🌐 HTML5</li>
   <li>🎨 CSS3</li>
-  <li>💻 JavaScript</li>
 </ul>

 ### 🎯 Use of this Project